| 20

 |

-Even today, Chinese call
+| Even today, Chinese call

-of Han," indicating the long-ranging influence
+themselves "the peopleof Han," indicating the long-ranging influence

 of the Han Dynasty.
 Scholars reconstituted both